enesyesil/note-summarizer-ai/README.md

 ## Features
 - Accepts PDF and plain text files.
-- Uses OpenAI and Claude APIs for summarization and visualization.
+- Uses OpenAI and Anthropic APIs for summarization and visualization.
 - Built with LangChain for flexibility to integrate various AI tools.
 - Outputs structured summaries and visual representations.